-- An entity shall disclose the following items of income, expense, gains or losses either in the statement of comprehensive income or in the notes: - (a) net gains or net losses on: - (i) financial assets or financial liabilities measured at fair value through profit or loss, showing separately those on financial assets or financial liabilities designated as such upon initial recognition, and those on financial assets or financial liabilities that are classified as held for trading in accordance with SB-FRS 39; - (ii) available-for-sale financial assets, showing separately the amount of gain or loss recognised in other comprehensive income during the period and the amount reclassified from equity to profit or loss for the period; - (iii) held-to-maturity investments; - (iv) loans and receivables; and - (v) financial liabilities measured at amortised cost.
+- An entity shall disclose the following items of income, expense, gains or losses either in the statement of comprehensive income or in the notes: - (a) net gains or net losses on: - (i) financial assets or financial liabilities measured at fair value through profit or loss, showing separately those on financial assets or financial liabilities designated as such upon initial recognition or subsequently in accordance with paragraph 6.7.1 of SB-FRS 109, and those on financial assets or financial liabilities that are mandatorily measured at fair value through profit or loss in accordance with SB-FRS 109 (eg financial liabilities that meet the definition of held for trading in SB-FRS 109).
+For financial liabilities designated as at fair value through profit or loss, an entity shall show separately the amount of gain or loss recognised in other comprehensive income and the amount recognised in profit or loss. - (ii) [deleted] - -(iv) - (v) financial liabilities measured at amortised cost. - (vi) financial assets measured at amortised cost. - (vii) investments in equity instruments designated at fair value through other comprehensive income in accordance with paragraph 5.7.5 of SB-FRS 109. - (viii) financial assets measured at fair value through other comprehensive income in accordance with paragraph 4.1.2A of SB-FRS 109, showing separately the amount of gain or loss recognised in other comprehensive income during the period and the amount reclassified upon derecognition from accumulated other comprehensive income to profit or loss for the period. - (b) total interest revenue and total interest expense (calculated using the effective interest method) for financial assets that are measured at amortised cost or that are measured at fair value through other comprehensive income in accordance with paragraph 4.1.2A of SB-FRS 109 (showing these amounts separately); or financial liabilities that are not measured at fair value through profit or loss.

-- (b) total interest income and total interest expense (calculated using the effective interest method) for financial assets that are measured at amortised cost or financial liabilities not at fair value through profit or loss. - (c) fee income and expense (other than amounts included in determining the effective interest rate) arising from: - (i) financial assets measured at amortised cost or financial liabilities that are not at fair value through profit or loss; and - (ii) trust and other fiduciary activities that result in the holding or investing of assets on behalf of individuals, trusts, retirement benefit plans, and other institutions. - (d) interest income on impaired financial assets accrued in accordance with paragraph AG93 of SB-FRS 39; and - (e) the amount of any impairment loss for each class of financial asset.
+- (c) fee income and expense (other than amounts included in determining the effective interest rate) arising from: - (i) financial assets and financial liabilities that are not at fair value through profit or loss; and - (ii) trust and other fiduciary activities that result in the holding or investing of assets on behalf of individuals, trusts, retirement benefit plans, and other institutions. - (d) [deleted] - (e) [deleted] - An entity shall disclose an analysis of the gain or loss recognised in the statement of comprehensive income arising from the derecognition of financial assets measured at amortised cost, showing separately gains and losses arising from derecognition of those financial assets.
+This disclosure shall include the reasons for derecognising those financial assets.